uk-gov-mirror/alphagov.govuk-content-publishing-guidance/_includes/reusable-content/remove-history-mode.md

-> If you select ‘Create new edition’ and you get a message telling you that the ‘document is in history mode’, you cannot update it without help from the Government Digital Service (GDS).
-See the [guidance on removing history mode](LINK) for more details.
+^If you select ‘Create new edition’ and you get a message telling you that the ‘document is in history mode’, you cannot update it without help from the Government Digital Service (GDS).
+See the [guidance on removing history mode](LINK) for more details.^